bbauska/dom/README.md

     alt="." />
 </a>
 </p>
 <!-- image012.gif -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>2.
 Using getAttribute() Method</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The getAttribute() method in JavaScript retrieves the value of a specified attribute from an HTML element.
+<p>The getAttribute() method in JavaScript retrieves the value of a specified attribute from an
+HTML element.
 To get data attributes, use element.getAttribute(‘data-attribute’).
-This method allows precise selection and manipulation of individual data attributes without accessing all at once.
+This method allows precise selection and manipulation of individual data attributes without accessing all at once.</p>

 ```
 <!DOCTYPE html>